QHose/qlik-cloud-jwt-lambda-example/README.md

 # run the code
 - update index.html, config.js with your credentials (use find replace)
 - go to project source directory and run `node server.js`
+- open your browser and view https://localhost:3000/
+- use httptoolkit tool to view the network traffic

 # issues